pieroproietti/penguins-eggs-book/chapter-1.md

-integration of these installation mechanisms underscores Penguins Eggs Linux's unwavering commitment to accommodating diverse user needs and streamlining installation workflows with unparalleled flexibility and user**-**centric design.
+integration of these installation mechanisms underscores Penguins Eggs Linux's unwavering commitment to accommodating diverse user needs and streamlining installation workflows with unparalleled flexibility and user-centric design.

 ## Repository lists

-One of the key advantages of penguins-eggs is its commitment to utilizing only the original distro\'s packages.
+One of the key advantages of penguins-eggs is its commitment to utilizing only the original distro's packages.
 This means that no modifications are made to your repository lists, ensuring a safe and reliable environment. penguins-eggs prioritizes maintaining the integrity and authenticity of your Linux distribution.